 While routing is the most important aspect of being safe, I have the least amount of advice for it because every environment is different.
 Ask your bike commuting coworkers about good routes, find local advocacy groups with knowledgable bicyclists, look on Strava or Ride Spot for ideas, and observe bicyclists in neighborhoods along potential routes.

 While less important than the roads you bike on, safe behavior is critical when you find yourself in a difficult situation.
 There’s a lot to learn and practice, so this is the largest section.
 Unfortunately, civil engineers and the police won’t typically have your back in an accident.
 Victim blaming is common when responding to and reporting on bicycle crashes.
-The root of the problem is actually negligible enforcement of safe driving laws and infrastructure that doesn’t plan for non-motorized traffic on roadways.
+The root of the problem is infrastructure that doesn’t adequately protect non-motorized traffic on roadways, combined with negligible enforcement of safe driving laws for the few deviant motorists that can represent an outsized danger to other road users.
+There are other factors I won’t get into here, but just know you need to take charge of your safety in ways that are objectively unreasonable.
+Such is the transportation infrastructure we have built.

 This should be obvious, but do not bike on the side of the road that’s against traffic, or the wrong way down a one-way street.
 Car drivers turning onto the street don’t expect fast traffic from the wrong direction.
-If there’s a bike path with both directions on one side of the street, it might be fine, but be very careful near intersections.
+If there’s a bike path with both directions on one side of the street, it might be fine, but be very careful near intersections or driveways.
+Riding the wrong way on a sidewalk is surprising to drivers, as you’re moving fast on the bicycle and they’re looking in the opposite direction for oncoming traffic.
+It’s best to walk your bike on sidewalks or find a way to cross the street.

 Do not pass or match the speed of cars near intersections.
-This advice seems unintuitive and can be annoying to follow.
-The closest I’ve come to getting hit is when I’m filtering in the bike lane at a stoplight and a car isn’t signaling but starts to turn across the bike lane when the light turns green.
+This advice seems unintuitive and can be annoying to follow, but it’s really important because it avoids one of the few kinds of collisions with a name, the right hook.
+The closest I’ve come to getting hit is when I’m filtering in the bike lane at a stoplight and a car isn’t signaling but starts to turn right across the bike lane when the light turns green.
 I won’t pass a car on the right that has its turn signal on unless they’re pretty far back and won’t move immediately when the light changes.
 To that end, if there are only one or two cars at the light, I’ll just stop behind them, in the lane, so I’m not in their blindspots.

 Avoid taking risks like trying to outrun a light, even if it would inconvenience you or you notice other bicyclists doing it.
 Give yourself ample time to get to your destination and make sure your riding partners know you’ll be stopping for lights and stop signs.
 Don’t cave into peer pressure or feel protected because you’re in a group.

 Expect the worst to happen, like every car door will open as you’re passing with no time to slow down.
 If a car is stopped in the bike lane, just wait for it to move, walk the bike on the sidewalk, or venture far into the lane if there are no cars overtaking you for a few hundred feet.
-Whenever a car is blocking your view, there might be pedestrians (especially short and carefree ones!) waiting on the other side of the car about to walk into the street.
+Whenever a car is blocking your view, there might be pedestrians (especially short and carefree little ones!) waiting on the other side of the car about to walk into the street.
 Drivers ready to pull out who seem to be looking right at you could be looking past you and will pull out at the worst moment: slow down and look directly at them.
+If they don’t acknowledge that you can proceed, just stop directly in front of their eyesight and stare at them until they wave you on.

 Be predictable and telegraph your movements with signals and body language, like looking behind your shoulder.
 These subtle cues won’t be noticed by truly dangerous drivers, but they’re still useful to inform most drivers of your intentions.